aristanetworks/anta/documentation/overview.md

 - [`functions.verify_memory_utilization`](./tests_eos.functions.md#function-verify_memory_utilization): Verifies if the device memory utilization is less than 75%.
 - [`functions.verify_mlag_config_sanity`](./tests_eos.functions.md#function-verify_mlag_config_sanity): Verifies on the device if there is no MLAG config-sanity warnings.
 - [`functions.verify_mlag_interfaces`](./tests_eos.functions.md#function-verify_mlag_interfaces): Verifies on the device there is no inactive or active-partial MLAG interfaces.
-- [`functions.verify_mlag_status`](./tests_eos.functions.md#function-verify_mlag_status): Verifies on the device the MLAG status: state is active, negotiation status is connected, local int is up, peer link is up, config sanity is consistent.
+- [`functions.verify_mlag_status`](./tests_eos.functions.md#function-verify_mlag_status): Verifies on the device the MLAG status: state is active, negotiation status is connected, local int is up, peer link is up.
 - [`functions.verify_ntp`](./tests_eos.functions.md#function-verify_ntp): Verifies on the device if NTP is synchronised.
 - [`functions.verify_ospf`](./tests_eos.functions.md#function-verify_ospf): Verifies on the device if the number of OSPF neighbors in FULL state.
 - [`functions.verify_portchannels`](./tests_eos.functions.md#function-verify_portchannels): Verifies on the device there is no inactive port in port channels.